dotnet/docs-maui/docs/fundamentals/gestures/drag-and-drop.md

 ## Enable drop

-In .NET MAUI, drop gesture recognition is provided by the `DropGestureRecognizer` class.
+In .NET MAUI, drop gesture recognition is provided by the <xref:Microsoft.Maui.Controls.DropGestureRecognizer> class.
 This class defines the following properties:

 - `AllowDrop`, of type `bool`, which indicates whether the element the gesture recognizer is attached to can be a drop target.
 The default value of this property is `true`.
 - `DragOverCommand`, of type `ICommand`, which is executed when the drag source is dragged over the drop target.